Chronicling the Pandemic: Alexandria's Story

 Chronicling the Pandemic: Alexandria’s Story

 The Office of Historic Alexandria has recorded our community's response to the pandemic by collecting objects, images and stories from citizens across the City.
-See a sampling of the first year of this public history collecting effort, and learn more about contributing to this on-going project.
+See a sampling of this public history collecting effort, and learn more about contributing to this on-going project.

 At a time when our museum doors have mostly been closed to the public, this deeply important public history project seeks to connect with our community and document now and for the future how Alexandrians are responding to, experiencing and coping with the impact of the COVID-19 pandemic.
 The Office of Historic Alexandria invites the community to contribute to this national story at our local level by sharing photographs, journals, personal stories, home-made items, and other artifacts that capture this unprecedented moment in our history.
 The initiative will reach out to residents, businesses, schools, health care workers, churches, and civic organizations to collect and record our community’s response to this public health crisis.